prabhavk/mst-backbone-repo/README.md

 mst-backbone --seq alignment.fas --size size_of_subtree --out output_prefix
 ```
 Input file:

 alignment.fas: a multiple sequence alignment file in FASTA format

 Parameters:

 size_of_subtree: size constraint used to select the vertex groups $V_S$ and $V_O$ of the MST.

-Output files:
-output_prefix: prefix used for naming output files

 The model selection procedure described in the paper can be reproduced using the following command.
 Please note that the model selection procedure is extremely slow!